- Making a complaint about a service

 Once you have exhausted all stages of the process, and you are still not satisfied, you can contact the Local Government Ombudsman to discuss your concerns further.
 You can also ask for advice from the Local Government Ombudsman at any stage of your complaint.

-How to get help with making a complaint
+Children and young people can get help with making a complaint

 If you need help in making a complaint you can choose an advocate.
 An advocate is someone who can help you say what you want and be listened to.